ianmaclarty/amulet/doc/api_ref.rst

         window on platforms that support orientation changes (e.g. iOS) If omitted, both orientations are supported.

+    ``projection``
+        A custom projection matrix (a ``mat4``) that overrides the window's default coordinate space.

     **Window fields:**

     ..  object:: window.left

-        The x coordinate of the left edge of the window in the window's coordinate space.
+        The x coordinate of the left edge of the window in the window's default coordinate space.
 This will always be 0 if ``letterbox`` is enabled, but can be negative if ``letterbox`` is disabled.